 Without one, you’ll find yourself losing money fast.
 Lack of a self-service option means leaving potential revenue on the table.
 It also increases kept-promise ratios, since consumers often prefer to resolve debts on their own.

-Customers have different behaviours and expectations during each phase of the credit lifecycle.
+Customers have different behaviors and expectations during each phase of the credit lifecycle.
 What works in pre-delinquency might not work in the litigation process.
 That’s why dividing the lifecycle into phases is important.
 By taking a different approach to each phase, collectors maximize their chances of producing settlements and outcomes.

 Management must define an approach for each phase so collectors have the knowledge to offer debtors the right offer at the right time.
-Profitable collections departments use static and behavioural metrics to segment portfolios.
+Profitable collections departments use static and behavioral metrics to segment portfolios.
 This allows them to approach them as efficiently as possible.

 But without phased management, it’s easy for collectors to miss delinquency prevention opportunities.
 Failure to manage by phase also harms self-cure rates and increases costs, since more effort is expended for less optimal results.

 Without phases, collectors use tone-deaf or ineffective approaches for certain debt scenarios.
-This can be avoided, but potentially alienates customers in the long-term.
+This can be avoided, but potentially alienates customers in the long term.